 It’s not as common today to see a group of kids playing basketball or baseball for fun as it was 20 years ago.
-Now more and more kids play only one sport competitively all year.
+Now more and more kids and parents choose sport specialization and play only one sport competitively all year.
 They start specializing in that sport earlier than ever.

 Unfortunately, this early sport specialization might not be best for kids.
 After all, 70% of kids stop playing organized sports by age 13.
 Is this specialization at least partly to blame?